Reset Sort by DateSort by Location

 Hamlin Forest Restoration - get dirty, learn new skills and have fun

-July 19, 9am-12pm @ Hamlin Park
+September 22, 1pm-4pm @ Hamlin Park

 Join your neighbors and make new friends while expanding and protecting Hamlin Park’s beautiful urban forest.
 We are restoring the forest by removing invasive species, improving the health of the soil, and planting native trees, shrubs and ground cover.
 Improve your wildlife identification skills while learning urban forestry and ecological restoration best practices.
 Students can earn community service hours while having fun outdoors. more